-The data were obtained from five subjects scanned 12 times (every eight minutes) whilst performing one of two verbal tasks.
-Scans were obtained with a CTI PET camera (model 953B CTI Knoxville, TN USA).
-O was administered intravenously as radiolabelled water infused over two minutes.
-Total counts per voxel during the buildup phase of radioactivity served as an estimate of regional cerebral blood flow (rCBF) (Fox and Mintun 1989).
+The data were obtained from five subjects scanned 12 times (every 8 minutes) whilst performing one of two verbal tasks.
+Scans were obtained with a CTI PET camera (model 953B CTI, Knoxville, TN) [Spinks et al., 1992; Townsend et al., 1992].
+15O was administered intravenously as radiolabelled water infused over 2 minutes.
+Total counts per voxel during the buildup phase of radioactivity served as an estimate of regional cerebral blood flow (rCBF) [Fox and Mintun, 1989].
 Subjects performed two tasks in alternation.
-One task involved repeating a letter presented aurally at one per two seconds (word shadowing).
+One task involved repeating a letter presented aurally at one per 2 seconds (word shadowing).
 The other was a paced verbal fluency task, where the subjects responded with a word that began with the letter presented (intrinsic word generation).
-To facilitate intersubject pooling, the data were realigned and spatially [stereotactically] normalized (Friston et al submitted) and smoothed with an isotropic Gaussian kernel (FWHM of 16mm).
+To facilitate intersubject pooling, the data were realigned and spatially (stereotactically) normalized [Friston et al., in press] and smoothed with an isotropic Gaussian kernel (FWHM of 16 mm).